Nick Viall And Vanessa Grimaldi React To Criticism Over Their Engagement

 Vanessa says Nick is “cautiously optimistic.”

 Nick Viall and Vanessa Grimaldi were honest with reporters in a press conference about their engagement.
-The pair underscore that they’re being “realistic” about things and don’t want to cave into pressure that every Bachelor couple before them has felt.
+The pair underscores that they’re being “realistic” about things and don’t want to cave into the pressure that every Bachelor couple before them has felt.

 Nick understands how that pressure feels!